 December 10, 1907, Augustus E. Wilson became the 36th Governor of Kentucky.
 A republican in a democratic state he had many enemies, especially after pardoning several individuals related to the assassination of Governor Gobel.

 April 15, 1912, the Titanic sunk and Dr. Ernest Moraweck and Lutie Davis Parrish living in Kentucky, perished.
 Dr. Moraweck’s body, if recovered, was never identified, he lived in Frankfort.
-Lutie Davis Parrish was born in Lexington but living in Versailles.
-Charles Hallace Romaine from Georgetown had moved away.
+Lutie Davis Parrish was born in Lexington but was living in Versailles.
+Charles Hallace Romaine from Georgetown had moved out of state.

 July 28, 1914, World War One Began.

 February 8, 1915, D.W.
 Griffith’s Birth of a Nation, a landmark film in the history of cinema, premieres at Clune’s Auditorium in Los Angeles.
 The silent film was America’s first feature-length motion picture and a box-office smash, and during its unprecedented three hours Griffith popularized countless filmmaking techniques that remain central to the art today.
 However, because of its explicit racism, Birth of a Nation is also regarded as one of the most offensive films ever made.
 Actually titled The Clansman for its first month of release, the film provides a highly subjective history of the Civil War, Reconstruction, and the rise of the Ku Klux Klan.
 Griffith was born in La Grange in 1875.
 Video

 September 12, 1915, Ford Motor Company opened their new plant in Louisville on a 2.5 acre site on South Third Street.
 Initially the plant employed 53 people and produced 15 cars per day, many of which were Model T’s.